 We’ve always made collaboration a top priority, priding ourselves on avoiding the outsourcing so many companies rely on and managing a project in-house from end to end.
 In the past ‘in-house’ literally meant that everything happened in our Hungerford home, with all our collaborators working in one space.
 But the Triteq team is growing so much that we are now opening more doors for our clients.
 We have created The Engine Room in Hungerford and we are excited to move into our new Oxford home very soon.

 Investing in our dynamic workforce.

 For every project we bring together a mix of talent, skills and knowledge.
-We believe in order to work well together, cross-functional teams have to do just that.
-Work.
-Well.
-Together.
+We believe in order to work well together, we have to do just that.